CognitiveComputationLab/ccobra/docs/source/usage/myfirstdataset.rst

 3. ``verify``: A single conclusion to a problem is presented and the participant is instructed to decide on whether it is valid or invalid (e.g., by clicking on buttons labelled true or false)
+4. ``free``: The response does not fit in the other categories (e.g., number responses to math problems, percentages or freely typed responses)

 In the experiment underlying the Ragni2016_ dataset, the nine possible conclusion options for syllogistic problems were presented.
 Subjects had to